Skip to main content

 Image from Koen Smilde

 There is more than one reason that The Night Watch get its own room in the Rijksmuseum: not only is the painting gigantic (3.63 by 4.37 metres, or nearly 12 by 14 feet), it’s gigantically famous.
-At any given moment is the Night Watch Gallery, designed solely to showcase the painting, packed with dozens of eager viewers.
+The Night Watch Gallery, especially designed to showcase the painting, quickly fills with dozens of eager viewers.
 Join the throng to admire all the details of the iconic painting – and the room itself.

 Where can I see it?
 Rijksmuseum – included in the I amsterdam City Card